MaxLell/Gesberry-Control/ReadMe.md

 # Gesberry-Control
-Gesture Control System based on an IMU, a Raspberry Pi and Machine Learning.
+Gesture-recognition-system based on an IMU, a Raspberry Pi and Machine Learning.

-For that the IMU is mounted on the backside of the hand (not important wheather right or left), attached to the Raspberry Pi (executes the SensorDriver and the Machine Learning), which then predicts the gestures.
-Nevertheless the system needs to be trained with at least 10 gestures.
+For that the IMU is mounted on the backside of the hand (not important wheather right or left), attached to the Raspberry Pi (executes the SensorDriver and the Machine Learning), which then predicts the gestures.The system needs to be trained with at least 10 gestures.
 When a trained operator uses the system the system acchieves a 10 fold cross validation score of 97%